windaishi/Akakraft/README.md

-# AkakraftHomepage
+# Akakraft
-The homepage of the Akakraft Darmstadt e.V.
+The homepage and more of the Akakraft Darmstadt e.V.